But what is causing thyroid disease in all of these people?

 If you are overweight you may be causing damage to your thyroid which will make weight loss more difficult until you treat that problem.

 People who are overweight often have lower than normal free T3 levels compared to healthy adults (4) and you can check for this with a simple blood test.

 #2.
 Calorie restriction or Dieting

-Calorie restriction with as few as 1,500 calories per day can cause long-term damage to your metabolism through your thyroid.
+Calorie restriction of as few as 1,500 calories per day can cause long-term damage to your metabolism through your thyroid.